ianderrington/genai/docs/Understanding/building/libraries_and_tools.md

     ![image](https://github.com/OpenBMB/ToolBench/blob/master/assets/overview.png)

+## Chat with Memory

+??? abstract "[Anything LLM](https://github.com/Mintplex-Labs/anything-llm?tab=readme-ov-fileI) is a full-stack application that enables you to turn any document, resource, or piece of content into context that any LLM can use as references during chatting."
+    This application allows you to pick and choose which LLM or Vector Database you want to use as well as supporting multi-user management and permissions.

+??? abstract "[MemGPT](https://github.com/cpacker/MemGPT)  allows you to build LLM agents with self-editing memory"

 ### Serving

 !!! abstract "![GitHub Repo stars](https://badgen.net/github/stars/bentoml/OpenLLM) [Open LLM]([Open LLM](https://github.com/bentoml/OpenLLM)) to run inference with any open-source large-language models, deploy to the cloud or on-premises, and build powerful AI apps."

 #### Distributed